AnnieOhlen/Basic-Calculator/README.md

 # Basic Calculator
-See comments in the code.
+A basic calculator; a console application.

+## Assignment
+School assignment for _Programming basic course_.
+The comments in the code were neccesary for the assignment.